dotkernel/dot-rbac/README.md

 # dot-rbac
 Rbac authorization model implementing [dot-authorization](https://github.com/dotkernel/dot-authorization)'s `AuthorizationInterface`.
-An authorization service is responsible for deciding if the authenticated identity or quest has access to certain parts of the application.
+An authorization service is responsible for deciding if the authenticated identity or guest has access to certain parts of the application.
-The RBAC model defines roles that can pe assigned to users.
-The authorization is done on a role basis, no user basis in in ACL.
+The RBAC model defines roles that can be assigned to users.
+The authorization is done on a role basis, not user basis as in ACL.
 Each role can have one or multiple permissions/privileges assigned.
 When deciding if a user is authorized, the requested permission is checked in all user roles and if at least one role has that permission, access is granted.

 ## Installation